tchiotludo/akhq/docs/docs/configuration/akhq.md

 - Set `akhq.security.data-masking.mode` to `json_show_by_default`
 - Add as many filters as desired under `akhq.security.data-masking.json-filters` (see below for an example) to select fields you want to *mask*

+By default, the `topic` field in each filter is matched against the full topic name as an exact, case-insensitive string.
-The `topic` field in each filter is a case-insensitive Java regular expression that must match the entire topic name.
+Set `akhq.security.data-masking.enable-regex-topic-filters` to `true` to instead treat `topic` as a case-insensitive Java regular expression that must match the entire topic name.
-For example, `topic: user-events-.*` will match topic names like `user-events-login` and `USER-EVENTS-AUDIT`, but `topic: users` will not match `users-archive`.
+For example, with regex topic filters enabled, `topic: user-events-.*` will match topic names like `user-events-login` and `USER-EVENTS-AUDIT`, but `topic: users` will not match `users-archive`.
 When multiple filters match the same topic, the keys from all matching filters are combined, and the order of filters does not matter.

-In earlier AKHQ versions, `topic` was matched as an exact string.
-When upgrading, escape any regex special characters in literal topic names (for example `orders\.v1` instead of `orders.v1`), otherwise the unescaped `.` matches any character and the filter may also apply to unintended topics.
 A filter without a `topic` is ignored (with a warning in the logs).
-A `topic` that is not a valid regular expression fails with a `PatternSyntaxException` when the masker is created.
+With regex topic filters enabled, a `topic` that is not a valid regular expression fails with a `PatternSyntaxException` when the masker is created; when they are disabled, any `topic` is safe because it is matched literally.

 NOTES: If you are using `RecordNameStrategy` on a topic with multiple record types, there is (currently) no way to distinguish between different records, so any records which have the JSON field at the